Author's Avatar

 How does Shared Ownership work?

-You’ll find there are many different types of Shared Ownership mortgage, each designed to help a specific kind of buyer take the first step to owning their home.
+You’ll find there are many different types of Shared Ownership mortgages, each designed to help a specific kind of buyer take the first step toward owning their home.

 Specialist Shared-Ownership Mortgages